KoslickiLab/YACHT/use_case_examples/pathogen_detection_example/pathogen_detection_example.md

 Using a ksize of 31, YACHT finds that M. pneumoniae is present in the lung sample.

 ## What if we decrease ksize to 15?
 If we use small ksizes like 15, we would expect to not find that the patient is infected by M. pneumoniae.
-Let's set up the experiment
+Let's set up the experiment.
+Note that a ksize below 7 may not produce results and is not recommend.

 ### Sketch Lung Sample using a k=15
 ```bash